TheArchitect24/Linux-Backup-Automation/README.md

 # Linux-Backup-Automation
-Bash + cron solution for detecting and backing up updated password files
+Bash + cron solution for detecting and backing up updated important files

 ## 🔎 Project Overview
 This project simulates a real-world Linux systems engineering task at a top-tech company (ABC International Inc.).